 I collected accomplishments and moved along the continuum, becoming a division executive in a Fortune 50 organization before I was 40.
 What a ride.
 The next two and a half decades were a combination of peak experiences and crushing disappointments, which I survived with the love of my family, the respite I found on cold mountain streams in the company of trout, and a little help from my friends.

-I am not a novelist or short story writer but a teller of stories.
+…or short story writer but a teller of stories.
 True stories.
 In retirement I have found the time to reflect on all I have experienced, to review the journals and binders filled with notes and letters.
-To polish, (but not too much), the book for beginners: How to Fly Fish for Trout, which I wrote years earlier.
+To polish (but not too much) the book for beginners: How to Fly Fish for Trout, which I wrote years earlier.
 To organize and edit letters to a friend into a series of three books titled Letters to Mack.
-And other books, more personal than publishable.
+My latest is How to Improve Your Fly Fishing & Catching.
+Recently I was on a committee of LITU which updated their fishing guide: Trout Fishing Long Island’s Spring Creeks.
+And I have written other books, essays and articles, some more personal than publishable.

 I am grateful for the self-publishing outlets we have today as I could not get the attention of the traditional publishers.
 I hope you enjoy my work.

-If you have any questions or comments on the website, the books, or anything else, please go to Drop me a line and let me know.
+…or comments on the website, the books, or anything else, please go to Drop me a line and let me know.
 I’d love to hear from you.